copsTvFan/cops-episode-guide/guide.md

 - Fort Worth, TX (10:03 PM Suspicious Activity) A black guy was buying crack and when the cops show up he drives off and turns the corner and crashes into one of the tenement houses.
 They catch him and the dealer runs into a house that isn't his and dumps crack in the woman's spaghetti.
-From CP-1212 (segment 1).
+Likely segment 1 of CP-1212.
-- Albuquerque, NM (2:21 PM A Mexican guy is seen smoking crack on a bicycle and selling some.
+- Albuquerque, NM (2:21 PM ???
+FIXME ???)
+A Mexican guy is seen smoking crack on a bicycle and selling some.
 John picks him up in his truck and he throws his bike in the back.
 He takes him to his mom's house to score some rocks.
   They bust him and mom comes out all upset.
 - Harris County, TX (10:50 PM Traffic Stop) A female cops stops a red truck and a drunk crashes into her police car.
 He says he wasn't drinking though.
 The police car was pushed into the truck.
 They give the drunk a sobriety test and